Dashboard

 Parameters:

-• base64Key: AES key received from the API, in Base64 format.
+• base64Key: The AES key from the API, in Base64 format.

 const cardData = {